-The goal for this lesson is to give you a set of exercises that will help you really explore the 12 bar blues in one position.
+The goal of this lesson is to give you a set of exercises that will help you really explore the 12 bar blues in one position.
 I have chosen to work with an F blues since this is the most common key for the blues in a jazz context with pieces like Billie’s Bounce, Straight No Chaser and Take The Coltrane.

-I have added videos of me playing the exercises, so you can use either the backing track or play the exercises with me.
+I have added videos of me playing the exercises, so you can use either the backing track or play the exercises together with me.

 - 7 Exercises on the form

 - Overview of the arpeggios in the position

 - 7 Exercises or Etudes